ijin/check_lambda_capacity/README.md

 ## How

-This lambda function uses the `ListFunctions` API iterating and summing up their `CodeSize`, and posts the value (in Bytes) to CloudWatch.
+This lambda function uses the `ListFunctions` and `ListVersionsByFunction` API iterating and summing up their `CodeSize`, and posts the value (in Bytes) to CloudWatch.

 A CloudFormation template is provided to help with the creation of necessary resources, in addition to configuring an alarm.